SchiffFlieger/bridges-sim/README.md

 * Two islands can be connected by either one or two bridges.
 * At the end, all islands need to be connected to a single group.

+## Features

+* Create random puzzles with chosen complexity.
+* Save and loads puzzles from a file.
+* Generate a single safe bridge in the current state.
+* Automatic solving until a state cannot be solved unambiguously.
+* Merge two puzzles into a new one.
+* Different visual utilities to help the player.

 ## Installing

 To get a local copy just run the following commands.